ceneezer/Tet-craft/README.md

 ## BitVote.ca ##

-(expired, circa 2015 3rd version beginning from about 2010) \
+(expired, circa 2015 3rd version, beginning from about 2010) \
-The domain expired 3 times since.
+The domain expired 3 times since and twice before.

 ### Instructions ###